lgajo/cv/content/project/dynamics-on-hon/index.md

 Complex networks have been successfully used to study a large variety of phenomena, including the synchronization of oscillators, the emergence of patterns in nature, and the spreading of social contagions and epidemics.

-However, a pairwise description of these processes can be too limiting, as various systems in physics, biology, social sciences are characterized by many-body interactions, that can deeply affect the emergent dynamics of these systems.
+However, a pairwise description of these processes can be too limiting, as various systems in physics, biology, social sciences are characterized by many-body interactions, that can deeply influence the dynamics of these systems.
+To capture the impact of higher-order interactions we need to go beyond complex networks and deal with more complex mathematical structures, such as hypergraphs and simplicial complexes.

-To capture the impact of higher-order interactions on dynamical processess we need to rely on more complex mathematical structures, such as hypergraphs and simplicial complexes.
+The goal of the project is thus to understand how higher-order interactions affect the emergent collective behavior of complex systems.